XYOracleNetwork/xyo-foundation/bestpractices/deployment.md

 Continuous integration is important for repo integrity, and we need to add Continuous Deployment for versioning (numerical and semantic versioning instructions below example script) and automated deployment on a push to the `master` branch

-We strongly recommend that for the majority of projects that `deploy` gets pointed to the `master` branch.
-If you do need to
+We require that for the majority of projects `deploy` gets pointed to the `master` branch.
+If you do need to deploy from a `develop` branch, please check in with the dev team for your project.

 Example `travis.yml`